AY2122S1-CS2103-W14-1/tp/docs/UserGuide.md

 ---

 ## Patient Commands
-A patient is the primary entity in `Doc'it`.
+Patient is the primary entity in `Doc'it`.
 This section documents how to perform create, update, read and delete operations on patient records.

-Do note that _all_ patient-related commands have `pt` in front of them.
+>:information_source: All patient-related commands have the keyword `pt` in front of them.

 ### Add a patient: `pt add`